inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/log-correlation.md

 You can change the key under which the trace-id is placed in the MDC using the property `inspectit.tracing.log-correlation.trace-id-mdc-injection.key`.

-By default, the trace-id will inserted into all MDCs.
+By default, the trace-id will be inserted into all MDCs.
 If required, you can selectively exclude the supported libraries using the following flags:
 ```yaml
 inspectit:
   tracing: